 - Graduate Students: Office of the Dean for Graduate Education, 617-253-4860

-If we are contacted by Student Support Services or the Office of the Dean for Graduate Education, MIT Medical can confirm that your medical excuse is legitimate, but we will not share any specific medical information without your permission.
+If Student Support Services or the Office of the Dean for Graduate Education contacts us, MIT Medical can confirm that your medical excuse is legitimate, but we will not share any specific medical information without your permission.
 Student Support Services or the Office of the Dean for Graduate Education can help you communicate with your professors, instructors, teaching assistants, or academic departments.

 A referral is a formal request from an MIT provider asking the MIT Health Plans Office to approve services outside of MIT Medical.
-Your provider will tell you that he or she is submitting a referral request for you to receive services outside of MIT Medical.
+Your provider will tell you that they are submitting a referral request for you to receive services outside of MIT Medical.
 Your clinician may refer you to a specific outside clinician or facility, or you may need to work with MIT Medical’s Referral Office to identify an appropriate in-network provider and make your first appointment.
 Depending on the appointment, MIT Medical’s Referral Office may schedule your appointment for you.

 You may schedule routine dental visits by calling 617-253-1501.

-For dental emergencies, call 617-253-4481, and we will tell you what to do next.
+For dental emergencies, call 617-253-1311.
 Our dentists are on call to provide advice after hours and on weekends.
-For an emergency, you will be referred to the Massachusetts General Hospital emergency room or seen as soon as possible, usually the next day.
-Most hospital emergency rooms do not treat dental problems such as a chipped tooth, pain, a lost crown, broken denture, or lost filling.
+For an emergency, we will refer you to the Massachusetts General Hospital emergency room or see you ourselves as soon as possible.
+Most hospital emergency rooms do not treat dental problems such as chipped teeth, dental pain, lost crowns or fillings, or broken dentures.

 MIT Medical’s Dental Service is available to the whole MIT community.
-Call 617-253-1501 to find out if MIT Dental accepts your dental insurance.
+Call 617-253-1501 to find out if we accept your dental insurance.
 If not, you may need to pay for services and submit a claim to your insurance company after your appointment.

 I’m not sure what kind of appointment I need…

 Just call us at 617-253-4481.
 We will direct you to the appropriate service to get the care you need.
-We have triage nurses are available by phone 24 hours a day, every day of the year, including weekends and holidays.
+Triage nurses are available by phone 24 hours a day, every day of the year, including weekends and holidays.